GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_A.md

 | Model Interface  | Open AI’s ChatGPT        |
 | Experiment Date  | 04/25/2023               |

+## Prompt Protcol

+In the following the prompts of the financial ratio analysis task are presented:

 ### 1. Task Explanation Prompt
 ```